- ChE Home

 We have developed new models for predictions of thermophysical properties using molecular-based approaches such as quantitative structure property modeling (QSPR).
 Through this approach, QSPR models have been developed for predicting critical properties of pure fluids and other thermophysical properties.
 Additional work is envisioned to use this approach to generalize the parameters of hybrid mixing rules of an equation of state and develop models for properties of petroleum fractions.

-Pongtorn Chareonsuppanimit, Sayeed A. Mohammad, Robert L. Robinson, Jr. and Khaled A. M. Gasem.
+Pongtorn Chareonsuppanimit, Sayeed A. Mohammad, Robert L. Robinson, Jr., Khaled A. M. Gasem.
 “Modeling Gas-Adsorption-Induced Swelling and Permeability Changes in Coals.”
 International Journal of Coal Geology, 121, 98-109, 2014.

 Sayeed A. Mohammad, Khaled A. M. Gasem.
 “Multiphase Analysis for High-Pressure Adsorption of CO2/Water Mixtures on Wet Coals.”
 Energy Fuels, 26 (6), 3470-3480, 2012.